-Elevated dog bowls allow bigger and taller dogs to have their body in the most suitable position while eating or drinking.
+Elevated dog bowls allow bigger and taller dogs to have their bodies in the most suitable position while eating or drinking.
 Regular dog bowls which are not raised, are too low for such larger dogs to smoothly eat and drink.

 Because normal bowls are unadapted for the morphology of these medium-to-giant dogs, their necks are getting unnecessary pressure each time to stoop.
 Although this is totally fine for a few weeks here and there, over the years, it may cause structural problems.

 Make your dog a favor and get him the best elevated food bowl along with a raised water bowl.
 If you feel like spending a little more money (around the $20 mark), you may also get an elevated double bowl set for dogs.
 The good news is that you have to buy bowls for your dogs regardless, so just buy the ones adapted to your dog’s size and physique.
 Trust me, you’ll save on some huge vet bills!

 For the lazy readers, here is the top 6 best elevated dog bowls with direct links going to their Amazon page:

 - PetFusion Innovative SinglePod Magnetic